-No

-- Go to Total tax withheld, or - return to main menu Individual tax return instructions.
+No Go to Total tax withheld, or return to main menu Individual tax return instructions.
+Yes Read below.

 - your PAYG payment summary business and personal services income showing the amount of personal services income attributed to you and the total amount of tax paid or withheld - details of any other personal services income attributed to you.